 Users of Bath's Park & Ride interchange sites tend to travel to the closest P&R site to their place of origin27.
-The interchange sites are located at Lansdown to the north of the city.
-Newbridge to the west, and Odd Down to the south.
-These facilities intercept journeys travelling into the city and transferring to more sustainable modes to reduce congestion.
+The interchange sites are located at Lansdown to the north of the city, Newbridge to the west, and Odd Down to the south.
+These facilities intercept journeys travelling into the city and provide a transfer to more sustainable modes to reduce congestion.

 Coach travel to the city is vital for tourism and the local economy.
-Coach parking has been removed in the city and although coaches can use the interchange sites at the edges of the city, coach tours are often time-constrained, meaning that operators prefer to park closer to the city
+Coach parking has been removed within the city and although coaches can use the interchange sites at the edges of the city, however coach tours are often timeconstrained, and we recognise that operators prefer to park closer to the city centre.